vintagedave/Fontimize/README.md

 * `subsetname = "FontimizeSubset"`: The optimised fonts are renamed in the format `OriginalName.FontimizeSubset.woff2`.
 It's important to differentiate the subsetted fonts from the original fonts with all glyphs.
 You can change the output subset name to any other string that's valid on your file system.
 * `verbose : bool = False`: If `True`, emits diagnostic information about the CSS files, fonts, etc that it's found and is generating.
 * `print_stats : bool = True`: prints information for the total size on disk of the input fonts, and the total size of the optimized fonts, and the savings in percent.
 Set this to `False` if you want it to run silently.
+*  `fonts : list[str] = []`: a list of paths to font files.
+These are added to any fonts the method finds via CSS.
+You'd usually specify this if you're passing in text files rather than HTML

 Returns:
 * `dict[str, typing.Any]`